rotationalphysics495/Capstone/README.md

 # Python_Examples
-This repository is to show some of the Python work that I have done!
+The purpose of this repository is to showcase some of the python work that I have done through my masters program, bootcamps, and other projects.

+Thanks for looking and I hope you enjoy!